By Dennis Clemente

 This latest story tells the story of two types of Filipino restaurants–the franchises and fine-dining places.
 The emphasis is on the former for having the financial wherewithal to go mainstream America but which also seems flummoxed by the idea of doing so.
 In the piece, comments have poured in about the limits of Filipino cuisine.
 I say one’s imagination in tweaking Filipino food need not be limited, for only in creating noise can Filipino businesses also get advertising dollars, and it is in food that you woo America and win America.

 To make the piece as accessible as possible, I kept my more pressing personal observation about Filipinos’ lack of presence in the marketplace to myself, but which I can reveal here more openly.
-The problem stems from a lack of confidence on the marketability of Filipino food, which is pure hogwash.
+Sad to say, the problem really stems from a lack of confidence in marketing Filipino food to the mainstream market.

 I’ve often been asked why Filipino/Tagalog ads in the US are mixed with English.
 I have three answers.
 The first and most obvious reason is that Filipinos use English in school and in the corporate world in the Philippines.
 It’s what was inculcated in us being a former American colony.

 The second less obvious reason why we use Taglish when English would have been sufficient is that it’s more natural.
 It’s how we talk, because Filipino or Tagalog has not fully evolved, (no) thanks to our colonial past.
 It was colonized by Spain for over 300 years, three by the Brits and 4 years (occupation) by the Japanese, not to mention our sizable Chinese population, our earliest migrants dating back to 15th-century Philippines.
 We have the oldest Chinatown in the world.